741 Colonel Ledyard Highway

 Engineer Steve Masalin stated Phase III would bring the sewer line from the High

-School, Pump Station and on to Pennywise Lane.
-He stated the sewer line in this area
+School to the Pump Station, and on to Pennywise Lane.
+He stated the sewer line in

-needed to be enlarged to handle the load coming from Ledyard Center.
-He stated the
+this area needed to be enlarged to handle the load coming from Ledyard Center.
+He

-Phases of the Project seemed to be out of order in terms of their chronical order.
+stated the Phases of the Project seemed to be out of order in terms of their numbering.

 Mayor Allyn stated the design work for Phase III has been moving along, noting that